 During the last quarter of F.Y.
 2019-20, the World was hit by COVID-19 Pandemic.
 Its increasing effect began to appear in India during the month of March, 2020.
-To combat this Pandemic, Government of India enforced total lockdown in the country w.e.f.
+To combat this Pandemic.
+Government of India enforced total lock-down in the country w.e.f.
 25.3.2020.
-During this period, the Company played important role by way of rescueing stranded passengers, undertaking medical evacuation flights and delivering cargo to the farthest and inaccessible corners Number of rescued of the country. passengers during this period was 230.
-271 passengers were also air-lifted by the company's helicopters.
-The Company also carried cargo weighing to 2878 kgs. by covering a distance of 11,241 kms.
+During this period, the Company played important role by way of rescueing stranded passengers, undertaking medical evacuation flights and delivering cargo to the farthest and inaccessible corners of the country.
 The crew members of the company performed their duties extending to more than one month at a stretch.
+The Pandemic also adversely impacted the flying hours of the Company.